Otakumouse/stormshade/README.md

 * Download this repo as **zip**.
 * Extract or drag all the contents of this zip file inside your FF14 game directory: Your Installation Directory\SquareEnix\FINAL FANTASY XIV - A Realm Reborn\game\.
 * Done. **Run  the game**.

+# Tips/Troubleshooting
+* If text appear distorted or making you feel dizzy, you can turn that off by hitting SHIFT+F2, look for **CA** on the list of effects and toggle it off.
+* If you are not a fan of film grain, you can also reduce it's intensity or turn it off by using the same steps above.
+Look for the **Film Grain** effect on the list.

 # Shader Setup
 I suggest login in inside the game first.Once you have all files in place.
 Hit **SHIFT + F2** to open reshade's in-game UI.